annieversary/underpass/readme.md

 the implementation differs highly from overpass-turbo's, as underpass performs the fetching and filtering steps on a backend, instead of directly on the user's browser

+## building

+you will need `rust`, `cargo`, `node`, and `npm` installed

+frontend is built by running either `npm run build` (development), `npm run watch` (watch command), or `npm run prod` (production). typescript can be typechecked by running `npm run typecheck`

+rust can be built and run by `cargo run`, and `cargo run --release` for production

+remember to build the frontend first, as it gets included into the rust binary during compilation

+### datasets

+underpass needs two datasets: taginfo and elevation. these are not included in this repo, and have to be generated before running underpass. read [data/readme.md](./data/readme.md) for more information

 ## improvements over overpass-turbo

 first and foremost, node popups include a link to google maps and a link to copy coordinates for the node.